-• High regional concentration.
-Catalonia represents 26.19% of the portfolio balance with the Valencian Community (13.45%) and Andalusia (13.04%) completing the top three largest regions.

-Mitigant: The high exposure of the portfolio to Catalonia reflects the Originator's strong market share in this region, which is also captured by the historical performance data.
+- High regional concentration.
+Catalonia represents 30.4% of the portfolio balance with the Valencian Community (11.9%) and Andalusia (11.4%) completing the top three largest regions. - Mitigant: The high exposure of the portfolio to Catalonia reflects the Originator's strong market share in this region, which is also captured by the historical performance data.
 Although Catalonia has experienced political instability recently, its economic performance has been quite positive.
-Gross domestic product (GDP) and unemployment have also shown improvement, with estimated GDP figures for 2017 demonstrating an increase of 2.3% compared with a growth rate of 1.8% at the end of 2014.
-Unemployment has fallen to 12.5% as of Q3 2017 from 24.5% in Q1 2013.

-• The reliance on CaixaBank to perform most of the relevant ancillary roles in the transaction.
-CaixaBank was the Originator of the loans and will act as Servicer and financial agent where all of the Issuer's bank accounts (including collections and Reserve Fund cash) will be held.

-Mitigant: DBRS maintains public ratings, private ratings or internal assessments to evaluate and monitor the potential risk that counterparties pose to the performance of the Notes in their roles.
-In addition, the transaction agreements foresee specific remedial actions for each counterparty role once the DBRS ratings fall below certain levels.

-• High Interest Risk exposure as a result of 41.3% of the portfolio corresponding to fixed interest rate credit rights and the issuer not including any hedging agreements to mitigate the aforementioned interest rate risk in the transaction.

-Mitigant: The exposure to interest rate risk is divided into two main components: basis risk and liquidity risk.
+Gross domestic product (GDP) and unemployment have also shown improvement, with estimated GDP figures for 2018 demonstrating an increase of 2.9% compared with a growth rate of 1.8% at the end of 2014.
+Unemployment has fallen to 11.4% as of Q2 2018 from 24.5% in Q1 2013. - The reliance on CaixaBank to perform most of the relevant ancillary roles in the transaction.
+CaixaBank was the Originator of the loans and will act as Servicer and financial agent where all of the Issuer's bank accounts (including collections and Reserve Fund cash) will be held. - Mitigant: DBRS maintains public ratings, private ratings or internal assessments to evaluate and monitor the potential risk that counterparties pose to the performance of the Notes in their roles.
+In addition, the transaction agreements foresee specific remedial actions for each counterparty role once the DBRS ratings fall below certain levels. - · High Interest Risk exposure as a result of 34.4% of the portfolio corresponding to fixed interest rate credit rights and the issuer not including any hedging agreements to mitigate the aforementioned interest rate risk in the transaction. - Mitigant: The exposure to interest rate risk is divided into two main components: basis risk and liquidity risk.
 Basis risk is addressed in DBRS's analysis by incorporating stressed spread assumptions in its cash flow modelling.
-The liquidity risk is mitigated via the Reserve Fund, which can be used to pay the interest on the Series A Notes in case of a shortfall in the available proceeds.

-• High obligor concentration with the largest borrower representing 1.72% of the portfolio; however, the rest of the portfolio is very granular and the top ten and 20 obligors represent 5.49 % and 8.19% of the portfolio balance, respectively.

-Mitigant: The high borrower concentration has been captured by DBRS's default model (please see the DBRS Analysis section of this report for further details).

-• The Servicer's ability to modify some of the original terms of the loan agreements within specified limits, which could increase the risk profile and the weighted-average life (WAL) of the portfolio.

-Mitigant: The servicer flexibility is common in balance sheet securitisations.
+The liquidity risk is mitigated via the Reserve Fund, which can be used to pay the interest on the Series A Notes in case of a shortfall in the available proceeds. - The Servicer's ability to modify some of the original terms of the loan agreements within specified limits, which could increase the risk profile and the weighted-average life (WAL) of the portfolio. - Mitigant: The servicer flexibility is common in balance sheet securitisations.
 DBRS has modelled the worst-case portfolio allowed by the Servicer's permitted variations.